nu-ce346-student/raffi-zach-thomas/README.md

 # Northwestern Micro:bit v2 Base

+See the folder in "apps" title claw-machine to see relevant code for the project!

 Starter code for Northwestern course CE346 based on Micro:bit v2.

 This repository has applications and board initialization that connects to the